yodrew/darkroomretreat/manuscript/psychology.md

 5. Profound psychic rest occurs physiologically in an extended period in absolutely dark environment.
 6. Therefore, by retreating in darkness, we gain relief, rest, and restoration to health, happiness, and harmony.

 Hygiene upholds basic findings of psychology from several traditions.
 Hygiene merely shrugs at psychology's conscious over-involvement in the unconscious.
-The unconscious is competent to fix itself if minimally supported.
-The conscious is helpless in any case.
+The unconscious is competent to fix itself if minimally supported by the conscious.
+The conscious is otherwise helpless.
 We are correct in believing we have a problem and need to do something about it.
 We have been disastrously incorrect about which part of the self has to do it.[^5]

+### fasting {#fasting}

 Focusing on deep psychic rest in absolute darkness is new in hygiene.
 Until now, it has focused on the profound physiological rest of fasting due to its naive pathology.
 Fasting has been hygiene's ultimate means of dealing with serious illness.
 At most, hygiene recommends keeping curtains and eyes closed during fasts because it reduces the significant work of sensory processing of vision[^6].
 A darkroom retreat embodies this principle fully while providing the energy and, frankly, the psychic security of food until the underlying psychic system necessary for fasting comfortably has repaired itself.